• Skip to primary navigation

 Instructions

-• Peel and chop the apples into small pieces.
+• Peel and chop the apples into very small pieces (or shred them).

-• Beat the eggs and add the applesauce, milk, and lemon juice.
+• Beat the eggs, milk, and lemon juice.
 Mix well.

 • Mix the dry ingredients in a separate bowl and stir into the wet ingredients.